FOVAL: Calibration-Free and Subject-Invariant Fixation Depth Estimation Across Diverse Eye-Tracking Datasets: Preprocessing and Feature Engineering

-Normalizing the vergence angle between -1 and 1 provides a standardized scale for this feature, making the model's learning process less sensitive to the absolute scale of the original angles.
+\paragraph{Normalized Vergence Angle} Normalizing the vergence angle between -1 and 1 provides a standardized scale for this feature, making the model's learning process less sensitive to the absolute scale of the original angles.
 It's calculated as: